abeciana1/AR-Environment-Skeleton/README.md

 Additionally, I created assocation methods `Teacher#students` and `Student#teachers` because particular `Student` instances should know the `Teacher` instances that they're assocaited within `grade_levels` and vice versa with `Teachers` instance and `Student` instances.
 I also created `GradeLevel.students` and `GradeLevel.teachers` for any future class method deliverables that might require having a list of all teacher instances and student instances.

+### Additional Relationship

+ Write down deliverables for that relationship (what attributes?
+What class methods?
+What instance methods?) and then send them to me.

 ## Questions